Red-footed tortoise

 The red-footed tortoise (Chelonoidis carbonarius) is a species of tortoise from northern South America.
 These medium-sized tortoises generally average 30 cm as adults, but can reach over 40 cm.
-They have dark-colored, loaf-shaped carapaces (back shell) with a lighter patch in the middle of each scute (scales on the shell), and dark limbs with brightly colored scales that range from pale yellow to dark red.
-Recognized differences are seen between red-footed tortoises from different regions.
-They are closely related to the yellow-footed tortoise (C. denticulatus) from the Amazon Basin.
-They are popularly kept as pets, and over-collection has caused them to be vulnerable to extinction.The species name has often been misspelled as carbonaria, an error introduced in the 1980s when Chelonoidis was elevated to genus and mistakenly treated as feminine, an error recognized and fixed in 2017.
+They have dark-colored (nearly black), “loaf”-shaped carapaces (top shell) with a lighter patch in the middle of each scute (shell segment), and a somewhat lighter-colored plastron (underbelly).
+They also have dark limbs dotted with brightly-colored scales, from which they get their name, that range from pale yellow to vivid or dark red.
+Visible differences are noted between red-footed tortoises from varying eco-regions.
+They are closely related to the more easterly-distributed yellow-footed tortoise (C. denticulatus) of the Amazon Basin.

 Their natural habitat ranges from savannah to forest edges around the Amazon Basin.
-They are omnivorous with a diet based on a wide assortment of plants, mostly fruit when available, but also including grasses, flowers, fungi, carrion, and invertebrates.
-They do not brumate, but may aestivate in hot, dry weather.
+They are omnivorous tortoises, consuming a wide assortment of plants, grasses, flowers, fruit and (notably) fungi, as well as the occasional earthworm or other invertebrate.
+When presented with the opportunity, many tortoises will also scavenge on carrion.
+They do not brumate, due to their equatorial home range, but may aestivate in the hotter, drier months.